 Doctors placed leeches everywhere on a patient ranging from the anus to the mucous membranes.
 In the United States physician Benjamin Rush, who also happened to be one of the United States’ Founding Fathers, was a proponent of the practice.
 He thought arteries were key to curing diseases and believed the “excited” nervous state of life had two forms: healthy and morbid.
 So, when a patient was in the morbid state, relief could only be found by bloodletting as Rush claimed that would restore balance to the body.

 Doctors attached leeches externally and internally.
 When attached externally they usually fell off on their own once they were satiated with blood.
 However, to reach that point, it might take twenty minutes to a few hours.
-When leeches were attached internally, medical intervention was required for their removal.
+Eliza de Feuillide reported that leeches were attached to her breasts when she was having breast problems and that they stayed there over two hours.
+When leeches were attached internally, medical intervention was usually required for their removal.
 This was accomplished by a doctor using a fingernail or some sort of flat, blunt object that could break the seal of a sucking leech.
 Generally, nothing else (such as salt or vinegar) was applied to loosen the leech because there was always a danger that the leech would regurgitate its stomach contents into a wound, which could then become infected.

 There was also at least one story about a leech causing a problem after it burrowed itself into the thigh of a young girl in 1835.
 The doctor noted that he had been called to help the girl whose “thigh was tense, red, and shining, enlarged to nearly twice its natural size, and extremely painful.”
 He could find nothing wrong but finally made an incision and discovered clots of blood and pus, which he drained and emptied into a bowl.